Share this Article

 5) Your offer depends on the inspection

-The general thinking is that any offer should be contingent on the property passing a site inspection, which you should schedule before the signed contract.
+The general thinking is that any offer should be contingent on the property passing a site inspection, which you should schedule before you sign the contract.
 Ask your broker or mortgage banker for a home inspector recommendation (or search for one here).

 6) What landmark status means